-As a public funded body, the National Library of Scotland has to procure its goods, services and construction-related activities sustainably, ethically, fairly and transparently in line with European Union and Scottish Government guidance.
+As a public funded body, the National Library of Scotland aims to procure goods, services and construction-related activities sustainably, ethically, fairly and transparently in line with European Union and Scottish Government regulations.

 The form of procurement will vary depending on the nature, cost and complexity of the item(s) to be purchased.

 Our procurement strategy document (PDF) (222 KB: 10 pages) sets the process we intend to adopt for regulated procurement, a requirement under section 15 of the Procurement Reform (Scotland) Act 2014, and covers an initial period of two years with review annually up to a period of five years.